The

 Association also holds what is probably the most comprehensive

-collection of original documents, photographs and Silver City
+archive collection of original documents, photographs and

 |

-in the Silver City story and involves a one-off payment
+is open to anyone interested in the Silver City story

-of just £10.
-Go to the Membership
+and involves a one-off payment of just £10.
+Go to

-page to download an application form. |
+an application form. |

 |